j-blanks/django-constrainedfilefield/README.md

 The field can be used in forms or model forms like a normal `FileField`.
 If a user tries to upload a file which is too large or without a valid type, a form validation error will occur.

+Note that the validation does not occur on the field itself (on `save()`), but when validated through a form.

 #### Creating form from model
 Create a model and add a field of type `ConstrainedFileField`.
 You can add a maximum size in bytes and a list of valid mime types that will be allowed.
 The list of all mime types is available